dennisranish/zero-type/docs/building.md

 ---
 ### `typeValues<Type>(options: Type[]): Type`
-similar to `typeOptions`, but it only checks for specific primitive values or types.
+similar to `typeOptions`, but it only checks for: specific primitive values or types.
 - `options` - specific primitive values or types to check for (ex: `typeValues([42, 'hi', false, NumberType, typeClass(MyClass)])`)

 returns a `TypeDefinition`